Pen Parentis Board Members

 Christina Chiu,

-An executive board member since 2019, Christina Chiu was the 2023 Board President.
+A board member since 2019, in 2023 Christina Chiu served as Board President.
 The winner of the James Alan McPherson Award for her novel Beauty (2040 Books/sfwp), she is also the author of Troublemaker and Other Saints, which was nominated for the Stephen Crane First Fiction Award, won the Asian American Literary Award, and was chosen for Alternate Selection of the Book-of-the-Month Club.
 Her stories have appeared in Tin House, The New Guard Literary Review, Washington Square, and The MacGuffin, and she has won literary prizes from Playboy, New Stone Circle, El Dorado Writers' Guild, and Worldwide Writers.

 She is a founding member of the Asian American Writers' Workshop and the recipient of the Wai Luk Award for Outstanding Service to the Arts.
 Chiu curates and co-hosts the "Let's Talk Books" Author Series sponsored by the New York Writers Workshop, as well as the Pen Parentis Literary Salon in New York City.
 She received her MFA in creative writing from Columbia University.
 She has been a treasured Salons Curator for many years.